Milnor/SLAE32/docs/assignment1.md

 ### What does a Bind Shell need to do?

-A high level overview of a Bind Shell is that it creates a socket, binds that socket to a port, listens for a connection, accepts a connect, then execs /bin/sh (or another shell) and duplicates STDIN, STDOUT, and STDERR to the file descriptor of the connected socket.
+A high level overview of a Bind Shell is that it creates a socket, binds that socket to a port, listens for a connection, accepts a connect, then duplicates STDIN, STDOUT, and STDERR to the file descriptor of the connected socket, and finally execs /bin/sh (or another shell).
 One of my favorite resources for shellcoding is the tutorial series by Azeria Labs for exploitation on the ARM architecture.
 I outlined what my shellcode needed to accomplish by looking at Azeria's C version of a [bind shell](https://azeria-labs.com/tcp-bind-shell-in-assembly-arm-32-bit/):
 ```C
     // Create new TCP socket
     host_sockid = socket(PF_INET, SOCK_STREAM, 0);